MC-PDFT Nuclear Gradients and L-PDFT Energies with Meta and Hybrid Meta On-Top Functionals for Ground- and Excited-State Geometry Optimization and Vertical Excitation Energies: Introduction

 \section{Introduction}

 A long-standing goal of the computational chemistry community is the ability to accurately and efficiently model not only ground-state wave functions and energies of molecular systems but also the excited-state wave functions and energies.
 Although \gls{ks-dft} \cite{KohnSelfconsistent1965} has excelled for a variety of computational objectives, it is a single reference method; and with currently available functionals, it is less accurate for targets with strong electron correlation -- such as many electronically excited states, transition metal complexes, and bond-stretched molecules -- than for systems whose electronic structure is well represented by a single Slater determinant.
-This motivates going beyond conventional \gls{ks-dft} to model these such processes.
+This motivates going beyond conventional \gls{ks-dft} to model such processes.

 Active-space methods such as \gls{casscf} theory \cite{RoosComplete1980, RoosComplete1987, RuedenbergMCSCF1979} or \gls{lasscf} \cite{HermesMulticonfigurational2019, HermesVariational2020} theory expand the wave function in a linear combination of Slater determinants and can provide qualitatively accurate wave functions even for strongly correlated systems.
-However, they are not quantitatively accurate because they fail to capture electron correlation outside the active space, which, for a good choice of active space, is mainly dynamic correlation.
-Multireference perturbation theories such as \gls{caspt2} \cite{AnderssonSecondorder1990, AnderssonSecondorder1992} or \gls{nevpt2} \cite{AngeliIntroduction2001} are widely employed to capture the missing electron correlation outside the active space; however, these methods are computationally expensive and can suffer from slow convergence.
+However, they are not quantitatively accurate because they fail to capture electron correlation external to the active space, which, for a good choice of active space, is mainly dynamic correlation.
+Multireference perturbation theories such as \gls{caspt2} \cite{AnderssonSecondorder1990, AnderssonSecondorder1992} or \gls{nevpt2} \cite{AngeliIntroduction2001} are widely employed to capture the missing electron correlation external to the active space; however, these methods are computationally expensive and can suffer from slow convergence.

 \Gls{mcpdft} \cite{LiManniMulticonfiguration2014} is an alternative post-SCF method that combines features of density functional theory with wave function theory, and it is able to capture the missing dynamic electron correlation.
 Starting with a multiconfiguration reference wave function, such as from \gls{casscf}, \gls{rasscf} \cite{MalmqvistRestricted1990, ZhouMulticonfiguration2019}, the separated-pair approximation (SP), \cite{OdohSP2016} or \gls{lasscf} \cite{PandharkarLocalized2021} -- \gls{mcpdft} computes the energy using an expression that includes an on-top energy functional.
 Because \gls{mcpdft} computes the energy in a one-shot manner, it generally adds no significant computational cost over the cost of calculating the reference wave function.
 Furthermore, it has been shown that \gls{mcpdft} performs similarly to \gls{caspt2} \cite{HoyerMulticonfiguration2016} and \gls{nevpt2} \cite{KingLargescale2022} in predicting vertical excitation energies, and it has been successfully applied to study the nonadiabatic photodynamics of thioformaldehyde \cite{CalioNonadiabatic2022} and azomethane \cite{HennefarthSemiclassical2024}.